mtsu-cs-summer-research/cloud-infrastructure-2020/README.md

 1. The current HPC cluster deployment can brought up and torn down on any K8S cluster.

-2. Nodes can be tagged and worker containers assigned to nodes using these tags.
+2. Nodes can be tagged and agent containers assigned to nodes using these tags, but just uncomment the antiaffinity rules provided in 03-cluster.yaml and agents will automatically distributed one-per-node (using hostname antiaffinity rules).

 3. A functioning Ubuntu 20.04 - OpenMPI/Singularity/SLURM deployment is provided so that *potentially any* scientific application can be run on the HPC cluster.

-4. Different clusters can be created in different K8S namespaces to provide unique cluster topologies.
+4. Different clusters can be created in different K8S namespaces to support unique/differing cluster topologies (nodeSelector and antiaffinity rules can be used to assign agents to relevant nodes).

 5. Both the NFS and OpenLDAP components can be easily replaced with exiting NFS or OpenLDAP infrastructure using K8S ConfigMaps.